Reappraisal and Appeal Process

 Assessor’s office staff have been conducting physical inspections, verifying terms of sales, rental rate inquiries, and other duties to identify changes in the status of individual properties.
 The staff has also measured value changes by property type, within each economic region.

-Notices of Valuation will be mailed to all property owners on or before May 1, 2021.
+Notices of Valuation will be mailed to all property owners on or before May 1, 2022.
 The notice will contain the prior actual value, the current actual value, and the net change.
-The notice will also state the applicable rate of assessment, (the Residential rate currently adopted is 7.15 %) and your rights to request a review of our appraisal.
+The notice will also state the applicable rate of assessment, (the Residential rate for 2023 currently adopted is 6.765%) and your rights to request a review of our appraisal.

 The Colorado General Assembly sets the assessment rate.
 The Assessor’s Office has no control over tax rates.
 Mill levies are set each year by taxing authorities.
 The mill levy is the total percentage of each tax bill going to schools, fire districts, water and sanitation districts, library districts, governmental agencies, and other special districts that provide services to the area in which your property is located.
 Each tax district is different.
 Once the mill rates have been determined, and the Assessor’s Appraisal Staff has updated the property records, the data gathered is analyzed and an estimate of value for each parcel in Park County is assigned.
 An Abstract of Assessment is produced outlining the total assessed value of each category of property and each use within those categories.